dnephin/plsdo/README.md

 As a project grows and becomes more sophisticated, a Makefile often starts to include inline bash, or executes bash scripts.
 Bash is being used to handle logic that can not be expressed by the native Makefile syntax.
-Bash, a more general purpose language, is quite capable of providing all the essential features of a CLI and many of the use cases handled by Make, in under 100 lines.
+Bash is quite capable of providing all the essential features of a CLI and many of the use cases handled by Make, in under 100 lines.

 Occasionally a project may have one or two tasks that would benefit from the features of Make.
 In those cases, running `make` from a Bash script gives you all the